gturco/find_cns/INSTALL.rst

 Requirements
 ===========

--The following are absolutely required otherwise installation WILL FAIL -Addtional help found `here <http://www.thisisthegreenroom.com/2011/installing-python-numpy-scipy-matplotlib-and-ipython-on-lion/>`_
+  + The following are absolutely required otherwise installation WILL FAIL.
+Addtional help found `here <http://www.thisisthegreenroom.com/2011/installing-python-numpy-scipy-matplotlib-and-ipython-on-lion/>`_

   + `homebrew <http://mxcl.github.com/homebrew/>`_ (This is OPTIONAL and for MAC users only but will make downloading ALOT easier)::